myDevicesIoT/cayenne-docs/docs/FEATURES.md

 ### Configuring Tracking

-Cayenne will guide you through enabling tracking as a part of the setup process for each of your GPS-enabled LoRa devices.
+Cayenne will guide you through enabling tracking as a part of the setup process for each of your devices.
 As you add your device through the Cayenne dashboard, you will be asked to enter in any required information needed to enable asset tracking.

 *NOTE: Cayenne currently supports GPS-enabled LoRa devices.
 Additional tracking options and tracking for other devices is coming soon.*

 #### LoRa Devices

 Some LoRa devices move around and support automatic location updating, while other devices will remain stationary.
-If the device supports automatic location tracking, Cayenne will automatically configure it.
-If the device does not support automatic location tracking, or you do not wish to use it, you can manually set your device’s location.
+If the device supports automatic location tracking, Cayenne will be automatically configured to obtain the location data.
+If the device does not support automatic location tracking, or you do not wish to use it, you can set your device’s location manually.

 *NOTE: If your LoRa device does not have on-board GPS, you may not see the tracking fields available.
 In the future, you will be able to track all of your LoRa devices, whether they support GPS or not.*

 **Enabling Automatic Asset Tracking (LoRa)**

-If your LoRa device provides location data and will move around, the **Location** field for the device will default to “This device moves”.
+If your LoRa device provides location data and will move around, the **Location** field for the device will default to “*This device moves*”.
 After adding the device, you will see the device shown at its current location on the map and the location information for the device will be automatically kept up to date as the device moves.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160926144159/LoRa-Settings-Automatic-location-tracking1.png" width="600" height="363" alt="LoRa Tracking"><br/><br/></p>